Joseph Bonanno: Later career in Arizona and California

 In 1974, Bonanno and his son subsequently moved to Arizona, living in the Catalina Vista neighborhood of Tucson, Arizona with his family.

-In the late 1970s, his two sons, Bill and Joe Jr., brought high heat in Northern California after getting involved with Lou Peters, a Cadillac-Oldsmobile dealer, in San Jose, Lodi and Stockton.
-Louis E. Peters turned into an undercover for the FBI, helping them indict Bonanno.
+In the late 1970s, his two sons, Bill and Joe Jr., were under increased scrutiny from law enforcement in Northern California after getting involved with Lou Peters, a Cadillac-Oldsmobile dealer, in San Jose, Lodi and Stockton.
+Louis E. Peters turned into a confidential informant for the FBI, helping them indict Bonanno.

+In September 1980, Bonanno was convicted in federal court in San Jose of conspiracy to obstruct justice in a grand jury investigation into organized crime money laundering.
+Bonanno received the first prison sentence of his underworld career when U.S. District Judge William Ingram sentenced him to five years in prison and fined him $10,000 on January 12, 1981.
+The sentence was later reduced due to Bonanno's ill health.

 In April 1983, Joseph Bonanno and his son Bill appeared on the CBS News TV program 60 Minutes to be interviewed by correspondent Mike Wallace.

 Later in 1983, he served eight months in prison for obstruction of justice.
 In 1985, he was imprisoned for 14 months for contempt of court after refusing to testify in a federal racketeering case.
 Assigned federal inmate number 07255-008, he was transferred from the Federal Correctional Institution in Tucson, Arizona to the U.S. Medical Center for Federal Prisoners in Springfield, Missouri due to ill health at his advanced age and released on November 1, 1986.

-During Salvatore Bonanno's trial, he gave interviews to author Gay Talese that formed part of the basis of his 1971 true crime book Honor Thy Father.
-Joseph Bonanno was initially infuriated by the book and refused to speak to Salvatore for a year.
+During Bill Bonanno's trial, he gave interviews to author Gay Talese that formed part of the basis of his 1971 true crime book Honor Thy Father.
+Joseph Bonanno was initially infuriated by the book and refused to speak to Bill for a year.
 By the late 1970s, however, Bonanno's attitude had changed; he had become interested in writing an autobiography to offer his own take on his life.
 Bonanno's book was published in 1983 as A Man of Honor: The Autobiography of Joseph Bonanno.
 Bonanno justified his decision to write A Man of Honor on the grounds that omertà represented a lifestyle and tradition greater than or beyond just the code of silence it is generally understood to be: as he had not been compelled to reveal his secrets by becoming an informant or government witness, Bonanno reasoned, he did not violate his code of honor.
 Bonanno's editor for A Man of Honor was publisher Michael Korda who said of Bonanno, "In a world where most of the players were, at best, semiliterate, Bonanno read poetry, boasted of his knowledge of the classics, and gave advice to his cohorts in the form of quotes from Thucydides or Machiavelli."

 Bonanno died on May 11, 2002, of heart failure at the age of 97.
 He is buried at Holy Hope Cemetery and Mausoleum in Tucson.